Ted Lasso, Rom-Coms, and Emotional Vulnerability

 That Song You Couldn't Get Out of Your Head: "Watch Me," Silento

-I'll be honest here and say that until I started teaching middle school students at my church, I had no idea what the whip and nae nae actually was.
+I'll be honest here and say that until I started teaching middle school students, I had no idea what the whip and nae nae actually was.
 And now that I do, I'm afraid it's one of those things you simply cannot unlearn.
 Needless to say, this song was stuck in my head a lot during 2015.

 There you have it, friends!
 This is my personal best and worst of 2015 list.
 What shows, movies, and musical selections made your cut?
 Hit up the comments below and let me know.
 And have a safe, happy, and wonderful New Year's celebration. :)